dequelabs/axe-devtools-html-api-examples/Node/playwright_vanilla/README.md

 # axe DevTools

-[axe DevTools](https://www.deque.com/axe/devtools/) is the most powerful and accurate accessibility toolkit on the market that can get you to 80% issue coverage—or more—during development.
-Axe DevTools will save you money, time, and effort.
+[axe DevTools](https://www.deque.com/axe/devtools/) is the most powerful and accurate accessibility toolkit that can get 80% issue coverage—or more—during development.
+Axe DevTools save money, time, and effort.

-Using axe DevTools Playwright webdriver binding you can integrate axe DevTools into your existing testing environment instead of building your testing environment around axe DevTools.
+Using axe DevTools Playwright webdriver binding, you can integrate axe DevTools into your existing testing environment instead of building your testing environment around axe DevTools.

 # axe DevTools Playwright API Example

-This is an example project that demonstrates how axe DevTools Playwright webdriver binding detects the accessibility issues and generates reports in CSV, HTML, JSON, and XML formats.
+This example project demonstrates how axe DevTools Playwright webdriver binding detects the accessibility issues and generates reports in CSV, HTML, JSON, and XML formats.

 ## Prerequisites
 - npm